PX4/PX4-Autopilot/src/modules/micrortps_bridge/throughput_test.md

   ```
 ## Result

-After compile and launch both the [client](README.md#px4-firmware-the-micro-rtps-client) and the [agent](README.md#fast-rtps-the-micro-rtps-agent) we obtain a measure of throughput for our particular conditions.
+After compiling and launching both the [client](README.md#px4-firmware-the-micro-rtps-client) and the [agent](README.md#fast-rtps-the-micro-rtps-agent) we obtain a measure of throughput for our particular conditions.
 For a Pixracer and a ordinary PC running Ubuntu 16.04 in the client shell window we obtain:

   ```sh
   SENT:     13255 messages in 13255 LOOPS, 3512575 bytes in 30.994 seconds - 113.33KB/s